DenishaYP-creator/WomenInTech/README.md

 Using both Male and Female intercepts and coefficents, a salary prediction calculator was created using Javascript, HTML, and Plotly.
 Enter an age, education level (0-6), and number of years coding.
 The calculator when predict a salary for both men and women, base on the features of the dataset.

 [Salary Prediction](https://snkty8.github.io/MLR_Model/)

+**Conclusion**

+Based on our dataset, there is a gender gap in Salary.
+On average, men are making more than women at the same age, education level, and years of experience.
+Age and years of coding have a higher correlation with salary than, education.
+One does not need a degree in the field of data analytics in order to be successful.
+In our case, success is based upon salary.
+The project does have its flaws due our definition of success.
+In the real world, salary is only one factor in what it means to be successful.
+Success can also be defined by maintaining a level of stability in not only one's work, but also personal relationships.
+Success grants the opportunity to open doors and avenues for future generations and a foundation for one's legacy.

 ### Dashboard & Presentation